MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/customer-is-on-hold.md

 ## Cause

-The customer account of the load or shipment is on hold and therefore the customer's status restricts the shipment confirmation completely.
+The customer account of the load or shipment is on hold.
+Therefore, the customer's status prevents shipment confirmation.

 ## Resolution